SolaceDev/SolaceProductDownload/README.md

 ---
 ## Overview
 The SolaceProductDownload implements a Concourse resource.
 The resource facilitates calling the [downloadLicensedSolaceProduct](bin/downloadLicensedSolaceProduct.sh) script used to download products from Solace.
 The script can download any product from the [Solace Products domain](https://products.solace.com/).

 ## Concourse Configurations
 SolaceProductDownload can be added to a Concourse pipeline yaml.
-There are a couple of possible configurations supported.
+There are a couple of possible supported configurations.
 #### Direct download
 ```
 resource_types: